 Cause of infertility

 Many centers have reduced the dosage of drugs used to stimulate the ovaries because of the high risk of multiple pregnancies with these protocols.
-Superovulation does double or triple the pregnancy rates but also the number of multiple pregnancies.
-This can be as high as 20 percent for twins, and 40 percent for higher-order gestations.
+Superovulation is often associated with double or triple the pregnancy rates, as well as an increase in the number of multiple pregnancies.
+This can be as high as 20% for twins, and 40% for higher-order gestations.
 Ovarian hyperstimulation syndrome is also a foreseeable risk with increasing numbers of preovulatory follicles.

-For women above 40 years, live births may occur in only about 1.5 percent of women who have undergone IUI treatment cycles.
-For these reasons, this is a poor option for women older than 40 years, and even after the age of 35 it should be offered with extreme caution.
+For women above 40 years, live births may occur in only about 1.5% of women who have undergone IUI treatment cycles.
+For these reasons, this is a poor option for women older than 40 years, and even after the age of 35, this procedure should be offered with extreme caution.

 Sperm count and sperm preparation techniques may make a difference in the ease of conception with IUI.

-5. Timing and number of inseminations
+Timing and number of inseminations

-Successful insemination with donor sperm is again linked with the age of the woman, and has a 22 percent conception rate per cycle compared to less than 10 percent when only homologous sperm is used.
-Its use resulted in the following per cycle live birth rates:
+Successful insemination with donor sperm is also dependent upon the age of the woman.
+Overall, donor sperm used for IUIs is associated with a 22% conception rate per cycle, which is comparable to less than 10% when only homologous sperm are used.

-- Under 35 years - about 16 percent
+- Under 35 years - about 16%

-- 35 to 39 years - 11 percent
+- 35 to 39 years - 11%

-- 40 to 42 years - less than 5 percent
+- 40 to 42 years - >5%

-- 43 to 44 years - just over 1 percent
+- 43 to 44 years - <1%

-- Over 44 years - nil
+- Over 44 years - 0%

-For instance, couples with male factor predominating as a cause of infertility, female age above 40 years, and with a TMF below 5 million, would be ideal for in vitro fertilization rather than IUI.
+For instance, couples with male factors predominating as a cause of infertility, females over the age of 40, and sperm samples with a TMF below 5 million, would be ideal for in vitro fertilization rather than an IUI.
 Considering the low pregnancy rates per cycle, many couples might prefer to attempt another more effective procedure once than undergo the emotional, physical, and financial strain of repeated IUI cycles, especially when they live in remote locations.